Brown Advisory Novices Chase

 Garrison Savannah won here in 1990 and won the Cheltenham Gold Cup the following season for Jenny and Mark Pitman.
 He looked set to complete the Gold Cup/Grand National double but was caught on the run-in by Seagram at Aintree.

 Paul Nicholls trained Denman to win as the well-backed 6-5 favourite in 2007.
 The gelding confirmed the promise of his previous victories to win by 10 lengths.
 He then defeated his stable companion Kauto Star in the 2008 Cheltenham Gold Cup.
-Looks Like Trouble (1999), Bobs Worth (2012) and Lord Windermere (2013) also went to win the Cheltenham Gold Cup the following season.
-The victory of Lord Windermere was an emotional one for Trainer Jim Culloty who had ridden Best Mate to three successive Gold Cup wins.
+Looks Like Trouble (1999), Bob’s Worth (2012) and Lord Windermere (2013) also won the Cheltenham Gold Cup the following season.
+The victory of Lord Windermere was an emotional one for Trainer Jim Culloty, who had ridden Best Mate to three successive Gold Cup wins.

-The 2021 Festival Novices’ Chase was won by Monkfish, trained by Willie Mullins.
+Monkfish, trained by Willie Mullins, won the 2021 Festival Novices’ Chase.
 Unfortunately, he met with an injury later that season and was forced to miss the 2021-22 season.

 Key Festival Novices Chase Trials